Shoaib Mansoor: Career

 Shoaib Mansoor or ShoMan (as he calls himself) is among the most influential and famous figures in the Karachi entertainment sector.
 He has directed, written and produced super hit TV shows such as Ankahi, Fifty Fifty, Alpha Bravo Charlie, Sunehrey Din and Gulls & Guys, which aired on Pakistan Television Corporation (PTV).

 Shoaib Mansoor has also been a successful songwriter and music composer.
 Back in the 1980s, he introduced the pop sensation Vital Signs to the mainstream media.
-Besides being Junaid Jamshed's mentor, he was the backbone for the band's songs and composed and produced most of the Vital Signs' albums.
+Besides being Junaid Jamshed's mentor and writing the lyrics for the song Dil Dil Pakistan, he was the backbone for the band's songs and composed and produced most of the Vital Signs' albums.
 Between 2001 and 2003, he directed the Ishq Mohabbat Apna Pan music video picturised on Iman Ali and Rasheed Naz.
 He wrote and composed a number of Vital Signs' hit numbers such as Aitebar.
 In addition, he directed all of Vital Signs' videos and also produced a music video compilation and a movie titled Geetar '93.

-In 2007, Shoaib Mansoor debuted as a film director with the critically acclaimed film, Khuda Kay Liye released on 20 July 2007 all over Pakistan.
+In 2007, Shoaib Mansoor debuted as a film director with the critically acclaimed film Khuda Kay Liye released on 20 July 2007 all over Pakistan.
 It received the Silver Pyramid Award from the Cairo International Film Festival for 2007.

 In 2009, he began directing a big budget film Bol, with Atif Aslam, Mahira Khan, Humaima Malick and Iman Ali playing lead roles.
 The premiere was on 24 June 2011.

 Shoaib Mansoor's fourth film Verna starring Mahira Khan as the main female lead was released by Hum Films on 17 November 2017.